rgellison/engine/README.md

 11. Type the following command: cd frontend
 12. Type the following command: npm install react-scripts
 13. Type the following command: npm start

+If you do not see any data on the screen - please revert to the zipped file where I have provided JSON files which you can import into your database connection.

 You should now be able to access the site
 Please create an account or use the following details to log in: